-Note: This program is not to be used to report rent subsidies or housing transition stipends funded through an Assistive Supports price.
-Use Program Code 0221 to report HCBS Assistive Supports.
+Note: This program is not to be used to report rent subsidies or housing transition stipends funded through an Assistive Supports price or Self-Directed Housing Subsidies.
+Use Program Code 0221 to report HCBS Assistive Supports or Program Code 0428 to report Self-Directed Housing Subsudies.